Meenakshi Lekhi: Education

-Meenakshi Lekhi did her bachelor's degree (B.Sc.) from Hindu College, Delhi, Further, Lekhi joined the Campus Law Centre, Faculty of Law, University of Delhi from where she pursued her law degree (LLB) from 1987-1990.
+Meenakshi Lekhi did her bachelor's degree (B.Sc.) from Hindu College, Delhi, Further, Lekhi joined the Campus Law Centre, Faculty of Law, University of Delhi from where she pursued her law degree (LLB) from 1987 to 1990.

 After completing her law degree, she enrolled with the Delhi Bar Council in 1990, and started practising at the Supreme Court of India, Delhi High Court, and several other courts, tribunals and forums in different parts of the country.

 Legal career

 She has practised in various courts, including several tribunals, Delhi High Court and the Supreme Court.
 She has also practised in a range of forums across India and handled a range of issues pertaining to women in the courts, such as domestic violence, family law disputes and most importantly the issue of permanent commission of the lady officers in the armed forces.
 Besides, she has been a social activist and has been associated with several institutions, including the National Commission for Women, Sakshi, NIPCD and several other organisations which are known for being protectors of the rights of women and children in the country.

 Lekhi has been a part of the Drafting Committees for Bills like "Women's Reservation Bill" and "Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Bill".
 The latter was passed by the Parliament.

 Lekhi represented the media in court to get the ban on media coverage of case proceedings revoked.
 She was successful in this effort.
 She took up the case of the permanent commissioning of women in the Indian armed forces in the Supreme Court.
 Lekhi was also the lawyer of the victim in the Shanti Mukund Hospital rape case.

 On 12 April 2019, Lekhi filed a criminal contempt case in the Supreme Court against the Congress Party President Rahul Gandhi for attributing his personal remark to the Supreme Court and creating prejudice in the minds of electorate by saying that the Supreme Court had accepted his (Rahul Gandhi's) contention that there was a scam in the rafale deal.
 Lekhi said that this amounted to misuse of the Supreme Court's order and hence constituted a clear contempt of court.
 In a separate verdict dated 10 April 2019 the Supreme Court had agreed to admit three secret stolen documents of the Ministry of Defence related to the Rafale deal file as admissible piece of evidence in the court, dismissing the government's contention that as per the Official Secrecy Act, such documents can't be admitted.
 However, Rahul Gandhi, while talking on the judgment with the media, had imputed his own words to the SC saying that the latter had agreed with his assertion that 'chowkidar chor hai' (the chowkidar is a thief) - a reference to PM Narendra Modi, who calls himself 'chowkidar' meaning 'the caretaker' or the guard.